 GIFs are easy for your audience to consume and provide an opportunity for you to share more information with viewers than a static image can.
-You can use GIFs to show movement (like a rocket launch), share a demo, provide a teaser to a longer video, or simply to entertain viewers.
+You can use them to show movement (like a rocket launch), share a demo, provide a teaser to a longer video, or simply to entertain viewers.
 Follow the steps below to make a GIF from a screen recording, a series of photos, or a video!

 How to Create Screen Recording GIFs

-I started experimenting with CloudApp in April to create screen recording GIFs to show VMware social media followers the virtual environment during vForum Online – VMware’s largest virtual event for IT professionals (check out my article How to Use Shareable Videos and GIFs to Up Your Game on Social Media to learn more).
+I started experimenting with CloudApp in April to create screen recording GIFs to show VMware social media followers the virtual environment during vForum Online – VMware’s largest virtual event for IT professionals.
+Check out my article How to Use Shareable Videos and GIFs to Up Your Game on Social Media to learn more.
 I created GIFs during the keynote, chats with experts, and during technical demos to post across our social media channels.